sicmutils/sicmutils/doc/linters.md

 ## Linter Directory

-This section describes all of the custom warnings emitted by the SICMUtils clj-kondo config.
+This section describes all of the custom warnings emitted by the Emmy clj-kondo config.

 ### Invalid Pattern Binding Symbol

-*Keyword:* `:sicmutils.pattern/binding-sym`
+*Keyword:* `:emmy.pattern/binding-sym`

 *Description:* warn when a binding form like `(? x)` in the pattern argument to a `pattern.rule` macro contains anything other than a simple, non-qualified